rajatkumar/react-redux-typescript-todo-app/README.md

 If you are struggling with how to get the right typings, this app is a good way to start.

+## with Hooks and Saga

+-   Checkout `saga` branch for the code

 ## with Hooks

--   Checkout `master` branch for the code
+-   Checkout `with-hooks` branch for the code

 ### Simple Mental Model